Can a Landlord Evict a Tenant For Smoking?

 12. I understand the Tenant’s point.
 However, while the Tenant is not breaking any law and while the Landlord’s policy on non-smoking many not be binding, I find that the Tenant’s smoking inside the residential complex substantially interferes with the reasonable enjoyment of other tenants.
 There is no requirement under Section 64 that the act complained of be illegal or contrary to policy or to terms of the tenancy agreement.
 Section 64 covers any act which substantially interferes with the reasonable enjoyment of the residential complex by other tenants.
 In this case, the Tenant’s consistent smoking inside his unit, has caused other tenants to experience an unbearable stench of cigarette smoke, causing allergies, migraines and terrible sinus pains.
 It has caused other tenants to find excuses to be out of their own home.
 It has caused other tenants to avoid the laundry room.
 It has caused other tenants to miss out on visits from family members who suffer from inhalation of the Tenant’s cigarette smoke (such as the tenant whose mother has COPD).
 The negative effects on other tenants of the Tenant’s smoking inside the building, furnish basis for termination of this tenancy.

 Interestingly, even where the complaining tenant moves out, the issue remains a concern whereas the landlord remains legally obligated to offer and provide a rental unit that is "fit for habitation" to any future tenant.
-Accordingly, per the Division Court case of North Avenue Road Corporation v Travares, 2015 ONSC 6986, a smoking tenant whose emanations may affect others, including others who may become tenants in the future, may be evicted for substantially interfering in the rights and duties of the landlord.
+Accordingly, per the Divisional Court case of North Avenue Road Corporation v Travares, 2015 ONSC 6986, a smoking tenant whose emanations may affect others, including others who may become tenants in the future, may be evicted for substantially interfering in the rights and duties of the landlord.
 In the North Avenue Road case, the Divisional Court specifically stated:

 The Board’s decision requires the landlord to rent, or sell, a unit that is not in a good state of repair or, more importantly, “fit for habitation”.
 With the responsibility that is imposed on the landlord by s.
 20, that finding puts the appellant in “legal jeopardy”.
 I accept that the landlord may be able to rent this unit, but as set out by this court in Morguard Residential v.
 Peters, 2010 ONSC 2550, the landlord has a lawful interest in protecting itself against future claims by future tenants based on a failure to comply with s.
 20 of the RTA.